 At the head of the Maumee River, 60 leagues (approximately 120 miles) from Lake Erie, was the town of the Miamis, the principal members of the Miami confederacy.
-Sabrevois puts their population at “400 men,” which, assuming he means “fighting men,” translates to a total population (including old men, women, and children) of 1,600 – 2,000.
+Sabrevois puts their population at “400 men,” which, assuming he means “fighting men,” translates to a total population of 1,600 – 2,000.
 Across a three-league portage from the Maumee flowed the headwaters of the Wabash River, which Sabrevois here confuses with the Ohio.
 This is understandable if one knows that colonial French cartographers referred to the lower Ohio River as the Wabash.
 On the actual Wabash River resided the Weas, who by Sabrevois's reckoning were the larger part of the Miami confederacy: 1,000 – 1,200 men, or 4,000 – 6,000 people overall, residing in five towns (Ouiatenon, Peticotia, Les Gros, Peangnichia, and one other).
-He does not mention that the Weas and Miamis were offshoots of the neighboring Illini, or that by 1718 they outnumbered their “elder” brethren to the west.
+He does not mention that the Weas and Miamis may have been offshoots of the neighboring Illini, or that by 1718 they outnumbered their “elder” brethren to the west.